 The Kestrel 1000 is an extremely cost effective entry level model supplying average wind speed, current wind speed and maximum gust.

-The Kestrel 4000 monitors a far wider set of weather parameters including barometric pressure, pressure trend, relative humidity, heat stress index, wind chill and many more combined with automatic data storage useful when reviewing rig performance, tracking storm development and deciding future rig settings and clothing requirements.
+The Kestrel 5000 monitors a far wider set of weather parameters including barometric pressure, pressure trend, relative humidity, heat stress index, wind chill and many more.
+When combined with automatic data storage, this is useful when reviewing rig performance, tracking storm development and deciding future rig settings and clothing requirements.
 100% waterproof and durable the Kestrel floats in water minimising the likelihood of loss.

 Competition skiers, mountain rescue teams, snowmaking personnel, ski patrols and resort managers all require accurate, instant and local weather information.
 From a competitors decision about what equipment and wax to use, to resort managers determining when and where to use snowmaking equipment.

-The Kestrel 4000 and Kestrel 3500feature an external temperature sensor, simply place the sensor into the snow pack to gain fast and accurate data wherever you are on the piste.
+The Kestrel 5000 and Kestrel 3500 feature an external temperature sensor.
+Simply place the sensor into the snow pack to gain fast and accurate data wherever you are on the piste.
 The added functionality of wind speed, wet bulb temperature, relative humidity, wind chill, and barometric pressure provides full weather station data in your hand from anywhere on the resort.
 Tough, durable and waterproof it will also last.